-In this course, students apply different computer algorithms and methodologies to one of the research - oriented real life problems.
-This gives the opportunity for individual student, to take the responsibility of executing an investigative research, with guidance from a supervisor.
-He/she will use knowledge and skills gained in earlier studied modules in working with his/her supervisor.
+In this course, students will learn to apply different computer algorithms and methodologies to one of the research oriented real life problems.
+This gives the opportunity for individual student, to take the responsibility of executing an investigative research, with guidance from a supervisor. students will use knowledge and skills gained in earlier studied coursec in working with their supervisor.
 Students will be required to plan work and meet deadlines.
 They also need to demonstrate the outcome of the investigation and write a comprehensive report.
 Students should enjoy the freedom of this experience.
 (Prerequisite: MIS 462)